 a.
-Budget Detail Worksheet
+Budget Detail Worksheet (Attachment 3)

 A sample Budget Detail Worksheet can be found at www.ojp.gov/funding/forms/budget_detail.pdf.
-If the budget is submitted in a different format, the budget categories listed in the sample budget worksheet should be included.
+Applicants that submit their budget in a different format should include the budget categories listed in the sample budget worksheet.